w3ryfrate/Suburbs/README.md

 # Suburbs
 Suburbs is a little game made completely in C#, using the MonoGame framework.
-It takes inspiration from older RPGs.
+It takes inspiration from older story-driven RPGs.
-# Features
+## Features
+- Interactions
 - Dialogue
 - Animations